ToxicOrca/Launch-On-Please/README.md

 No more dragging windows around every time you open Discord, OBS, or your favorite game — just click and go.

+**NOTE this does not work on games or programs that set the monitor position**

 ---
 ## 🖼 Screenshot
 ![LOP Screenshot](LOPScreenshot.png)